 Civil unrest and political tension

-Although civil unrest is generally not a problem in Latvia, avoid all demonstrations and protests as they may turn violent.
+Although civil unrest is generally not a problem, avoid all demonstrations and protests as they may turn violent.

 Monitor the media for developments and if you are in an area affected by protests, follow the advice of local authorities.